-2.9 The budget proposal agreed in March 2022 was based on estimated net revenue income of £440,000 from the introduction of car parking charges.
-However, following a recent financial evaluation in the preparation of this report there is a risk that the £440,000 net income forecast is unlikely to be achieved and it is more prudent to

-- assume that the sum of £300,000 net revenue income per year based on the March 2022 agreed car park charges is achievable. - 2.10 This is due to a number of factors.
+- 2.13 The budget proposal agreed on 2 March 2022 was based on estimated net revenue income of £440,000 from the introduction of DPE/car parking charges.
+However, following a recent financial evaluation there is a risk that the £440,000 net income forecast is unlikely to be achieved and it is more prudent to assume that the sum of £300,000 net revenue income per year, based on the March 2022 agreed car park charges, is achievable. - 2.14 This is due to several factors.
 Although the estimated income for charges and Penalty Charge Notices (PCNs) has remained constant, expenditure costs have increased significantly since the original Options Appraisal/Business Case was prepared in 2018/19.
 Pay awards, vehicle costs, fuel costs and other associated supplies and services costs have increased significantly, particularly in recent times.
 Furthermore, the original Options Appraisal/Business Case was based on external enforcement rather than internal enforcement.
 Whilst external enforcement would cost less per year to operate there are other non-financial benefits in operating an internal enforcement team.
 Internal enforcement would allow the Council more control over the deployment of the team to hot spots/ areas of concern and there is also a negative stereotype image of external enforcement teams having an over-zealous approach to enforcement duties.
-The Council also has experience in a similar type of enforcement activity though the Environmental Enforcement Team and this knowledge/experience will be valuable in the formation of the DPE enforcement team.
+The Council also has experience of enforcement activity though the Environmental Enforcement Team and this knowledge/experience will be valuable in the formation of the DPE enforcement team.
 It should be stressed however, that the anticipated net revenue position is based on an assumed level of car park vehicle occupancy.
-This activity level would likely be variable and require to be continually monitored. - 2.11 To obtain DPE powers the Council must follow a statutory process and make an application to Scottish Government.
-North Ayrshire have submitted their application for DPE powers and have been advised by Transport Scotland that the implementation date that Scottish Government are working to has been further delayed from 1 July 2023 and is now likely to be around August/ September 2023. - 2.12 Location plans of the proposed car parks where charges are to be introduced are shown in Appendix 2.
-The estimated vehicle occupancy in the car parks has been estimated as 25% to 35% to take account of potential displacement following the introduction of the new charging regime. - 2.13 Petitions objecting to the introduction of car parking charges were submitted to the Audit and Scrutiny Committee on 15 November 2022.
+This activity level would likely be variable and require to be continually monitored.

+- 2.15 To obtain DPE powers the Council must follow a statutory process and make an application to Scottish Government.
+North Ayrshire Council has submitted their application for DPE powers and have been advised by Transport Scotland that the implementation date that Scottish Government are working to has been further delayed from 1 July 2023 and is now likely to be around August/ September 2023. - 2.16 Location plans of the proposed car parks where charges are to be introduced are shown in Appendix 2.
+The estimated vehicle occupancy in the car parks has been estimated as 25% to 35% to take account of potential displacement following the introduction of the new charging regime. - 2.17 Petitions objecting to the introduction of car parking charges were considered at the Audit and Scrutiny Committee on 15 November 2022.
 Three petitions were received in respect of the proposal to introduce car parking charges in Kilwinning, Irvine and Saltcoats.
 The objections were based on a number of factors including the financial impact on local businesses, the cost of living crisis, lack of consultation and impact on residential parking.
 The 3 petitions requested free parking remains in place.
-The Audit and Scrutiny Committee agreed to accept the three petitions and ask Cabinet to note their content when considering the intended report on the level of car parking charges at their meeting on 24 January 2023. - 2.14 In Irvine it is proposed to introduce parking charges in 3 town centre car parks at Kirkgate, West Road and East Road.
-Officers met with Irvine Ward Members on 6 December 2022 to agree local needs, including a review of restrictions and the need for Resident Parking Permits as a result of displacement following the introduction of car parking charges.
-From officer inspections only the Kirkgate car park demonstrated overnight and daytime occupation of the car park by residents.
-It is therefore proposed to introduce resident parking permits for residents of Hill Street affected by the introduction of the parking charges.
-It is proposed that the first permit would be free of charge, and it is suggested that an additional permit should incur an administration fee of £100.
-It is also proposed to introduce a small number (6 bays) of time limited free
+The Audit and Scrutiny Committee agreed to accept the three petitions and ask Cabinet to note their content when considering the intended report on the level of car parking charges at their meeting on 24 January 2023.
+Cabinet noted the petitions at its meeting on 24 January 2023.